360-Degree Photography and 3D Models for E-Commerce: Why both?

 These are just some of the many examples of investment going into Augmented Reality.
-Many analysts, in fact, project numbers for the AR market to be somewhere between $100-130 billion in 2020.
+Many analysts, in fact, project numbers for the AR market were somewhere between $100-130 billion in 2020.

-Just as with any product photography for online retail and e-commerce, ultimately, the goal is to boost conversion rates and reduce overall returns.
-This means delivering content that not only impresses online shoppers but also provides all the vital information they need to be confident in making a purchase online.
+Just as with any product photography for eCommerce and online retail, ultimately, the goal is to boost conversion rates and reduce overall returns.
+This means delivering content that not only impresses online shoppers.
+The content must also provide all the vital information consumers need to be confident in making a purchase online.

 This is where AR content can provide many advantages to businesses, marketing, services, and especially in online retail.
 AR provides webshops and e-tailers a new format to deliver more detailed and intuitive product information to shoppers.
 It makes the product experience more interactive and immersive overall, and this reflects well on brands and also helps to establish brand trust.